> A.L. Lloyd > Songs > The Grey Cock

 Having decided to sing The Grey Cock again after quite a long time, I accidentally practised it in Eliza’s hearing.
 She promptly announced that the song was, in fact, hers and, after another hearing-and-a-bit, she knew the whole thing.
 So that was that.
 Ho hum.
 The song comes from a recording made in the 1960s of Mrs Cecilia Costello, an Irish woman domiciling in Birmingham, who was featured on her own fine album produced by Bill Leader in the early 1970s.
 That the song turned up when and where it did was exciting given that it’s a pretty rare piece.
 Maybe it’s an indication that it’s a trifle early to be counting this music out.

 Eliza Carthy recorded this song again in 2005 with Salsa Celtica as Grey Gallito for their 2006 CD El Camino (The Road).
-The verses are nearly identical to the lyrics shown below with an additional chorus after verses five, seven and eight:
+The verses are nearly identical to her Grey Cock lyrics with an additional chorus after verses five, seven and eight:

 No le cantes, ahora gallito (Don’t sing to him, not yet, cockerel)